What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Different types of anchor text

-SEO professionals waste a lot of time sculpting their anchor text profiles to match some mythical percentage they read about online.
+SEO professionals waste a lot of time sculpting link text profiles to match some mythical percentage they read about online.
 To be clear, there is no ideal, universal percentage of exact match anchor vs branded vs generic, and so on.

 Each industry is different.
 Each keyword is different.
 In some cases, it might be very hard to use exact match keywords naturally in your sentences.
 In other instances, it may be difficult to avoid.
 It’s best to look at your SERP competitors to understand what others are doing.